antonbabenko/pre-commit-terraform/README.md

     <!-- markdownlint-disable-next-line no-inline-html -->
     </details>

-2. You can provide limitations when the hook should fail:
+2. (Optionally) Define `cost constrains` the hook should evaluate successfully in order to pass:

     ```yaml
     - id: infracost_breakdown